erichelgeson/erichelgeson.github.com/_posts/2013-12-31-i-fought-my-isps-bad-behavior-and-won.markdown

 Then I had an idea.
 This practice can't be viewed as legitimate affiliate traffic for the retailers!
 I could contact them directly and see if they'd take action.

 I contacted two major retailers affiliate programs and gave them the logs and a description of what happened.
 They quickly responded and indicated they'd take action right away.

-I can confirm as of last week that from the top 1000 Alexa list, no DNS record are being hijacked anymore[2].
+**I can confirm as of last week that from the top 1000 Alexa list, no DNS record are being hijacked anymore![2]**

 If you are a retailer or have an affiliate program
 An easy way to find out if you're being taken advantage of in the same way is if you see a Referrer header with proxy.fwdsnp.com in it.